Madelyne Pryor: Jean Grey (2023)

-As Jean Grey drifts between life and death after her assassination during Orchis' attack on the Hellfire Gala, she ponders what if she had made different decisions at critical chapters in her history—including Inferno and towards Madelyne Pryor.
+As Jean Grey drifts between life and death after her assassination during Orchis' attack on the Hellfire Gala, she ponders what if she had made different decisions at critical chapters in her history.
 The Phoenix Force shows Grey one alternate history in which if Grey took different actions during Inferno, Pryor's rage and hatred would only have increased, leading her to gaining exponentially greater powers and then destroying the world.
-After rejecting this and other alternate scenarios shown to her, Jean accepts all her actions and history as it was—and also now fully accepting Madelyne's creation and existence as blessings instead of a curse, and that Maddie was legitimately Scott's wife and Nathan Christopher's biological mother.
+After rejecting this and other alternate scenarios shown to her, Grey accepts Pryor and all their actions and history as it was.

 Weapon X-Men

-An alternate universe labeled Earth-80777 is almost three decades in the future and where Jean Grey has continued to be the cosmic-powered Phoenix and the X-Men disbanded.
-Scott Summers also married Madelyne Pryor here, but they are shown to have remained happily together and their son was not infected or sent to the future and now in his twenties.
-It is mentioned that Madelyne's origins were similar to 616 universe, but Phoenix completely eliminated Mister Sinister here and Maddie seems not to have any powers at all.
+On Earth-80777 of Weapon X-Men, Madelyne remained married to Scott Summers and appears to lack powers.
+Additionally, their son Nathan was never infected with the techno-organic virus.

+Age of Revelation: Binary

+In an alternate universe depicted in "Age of Revelation", Jean Grey died and transferred the Phoenix Force to Carol Danvers.
+When Madelyne Pryor returns, Danvers sacrifices herself to restore Grey and defeat Pryor.